shiwa4656/shiwa4656/README.md

 # Hi there, I'm Shirwac 👋

 Welcome to my GitHub profile!
-I am a passionate software developer with expertise in various programming languages and technologies.
-Here you'll find some of the projects I've been working on, as well as some open source contributions.
+I'm a passionate software developer with expertise in various programming languages and technologies.
+Here, you'll find a selection of projects I've been working on, along with some open-source contributions.
+I have a strong interest in fintech, economics, AI, business, and data science.
+Currently, I'm pursuing a Bachelor's degree in Business, Economics, and Data Science at the Norwegian School of Economics.

 ## 🔧 Technologies & Tools